 A confused mixture of summer-to-come and winter-just-finished, spring temperatures and weather from April to June can flip madly between the two climates.
 This is a truly quiet time of year in Jackson Hole, at least until mid-May when the highway north into Yellowstone National Park is re-opened.
 The rivers begin to fill with water runoff from the melting mountain snowpack and wildflowers begin to dot the valley floor.
 By Memorial Day, when the town fills up for Old West Days, winter is a distant memory.

 Because spring is so unpredictable and quiet here, it can actually be a great time to visit, particularly for wildlife lovers.
-Certainly the most underrated season in Jackson Hole, spring has plenty to do if you're willing to go with the flow of what the weather presents.
+Certainly the most underrated season in Jackson Hole, spring has plenty to offer if you're willing to go with the flow of what the weather presents.
 Many locals actually look forward to the calm and ability to explore the outdoors in a season that, for better or worse, actually has it all!

 Spring (March-May): 35 to 70 degrees.